Advice > Software engineering

 We've also covered here below the most frequently asked questions about Meta interviews.

-4.1 How difficult is a meta interview?
+4.1 How difficult is a Meta interview?

 Meta coding interviews are known to be very challenging.
 People typically refer to medium-level to high-level Leetcode questions, which Meta expects you to solve in 35 minutes, excluding pleasantries and your own questions.